Bonyony/go-webscraper/README.md

 ## Features

-- Trace IPv4 addresses to find information on their geolocation, the DNS PTR, and open ports.
+- Trace IPv4 addresses to find information on their geolocation, the DNS PTR, and open ports. (trace)
+- See the DNS records of a website (IP addresses, MX, NS, TXT data). (dns)
-- Check the status of a website, the IPv4 + IPv6 adresses, and parse the URL.
+- Check the status of a website, the IPv4 + IPv6 adresses, and parse the URL. (status)
-- Scrape musical instrument sites on the web!
+- Scrape musical instrument sites on the web! (scrape)
-- Simple password generator.
+- Simple password generator. (generate)